The sandbox boundary

 Capability handling

-[capability_seed]config — outside the sandbox. - Inside the sandbox, the agent only sees
+- Inside the sandbox, the agent only needs

 (session_id, action_class, resource)— which it knows from the request, not from the agent.